Inworld AI builds the voice infrastructure behind production language learning apps, including

 Cons:

-- Ranked #14 on Artificial Analysis (ELO 1,046).
+- Below the top-tier realtime category on the Artificial Analysis Realtime TTS Arena.
 Lower audio fidelity may teach incorrect pronunciation habits

 - Leadership uncertainty following Google DeepMind acqui-hire (January 2026)